Skip to navigation

 Kakadu might be full of beautiful rock pools, but you'd be mad to swim in them

-On Saturday 3rd I drove to Kakadu National Park, without a doubt the most famous National Park in Australia.
+After wearing myself out in Nitmiluk, I drove northeast to Kakadu National Park, without a doubt the most famous National Park in Australia.
 It's certainly one of the most popular, and people either love it or loathe it.
-I've heard people call it Kaka-don't, but it's not the sort of attraction you miss out just because someone else didn't like it.
-At A$15 the entry fee is three times the fee at any of the Western Australian parks, but you do get your money's worth: you can stay for 14 days, and bush camping is free (though there are sites with amenities for a paltry A$5 per night).
+I've heard some people call it Kaka-don't, but it's not the sort of attraction you miss out just because someone else didn't like it.
+At A$15 the entry fee is three times the fee at any of the Western Australian parks, but you do get your money's worth; you can stay for 14 days, and bush camping is free (though there are sites with amenities for a paltry A$5 per night).
 When I paid, I mentioned to the ranger that I was interested in walking, and he handed me a huge bundle of leaflets, detailing the marked tracks available, and apart from three sites, they were all accessible by two-wheel-drive.
-(The most notable 4WD sites are Jim Jim Falls and Twin Falls, to which day tours cost A$120: maybe next time.)
+(The most notable 4WD sites are Jim Jim Falls and Twin Falls, to which day tours cost A$120; maybe next time.)

 Southern Kakadu